Unimodular totally disconnected locally compact groups of rational discrete cohomological dimension one: Accessibility: general results

-Finally, Theorem \ref{thm: firstRes} yields the following characterization. \begin{cor} For a compactly generated t.d.l.c. group $G$ the following are equivalent: \begin{enumerate} \item[(a)] $G$ is $\CO$-bounded and $\ccd_\Q(G)\leq1$. \item[(b)] $G$ is unimodular and $G\simeq \pi_1(\gog,\Lambda)$, for some finite graph $(\gog, \Lambda)$ of profinite groups; \item[(c)] $G$ is unimodular and some (and hence every) Cayley-Abels graph of $G$ is quasi-isometric to a tree; \item[(d)] $G$ has a finitely generated free subgroup that is cocompact and discrete. \end{enumerate} \end{cor}
+a contradiction.
+Therefore, $G$ is accessible. \end{proof} \begin{rem} A potential generalisation of the Dunwoody's foldings (cf.~\cite[Theorem~2.3]{dun:fold}) in the context of t.d.l.c.~groups might lead to an alternative proof of Theorem~\ref{thm: firstRes}.
+Nevertheless, in order to prove that a t.d.l.c.~group is accessible, one would still need to exclude t.d.l.c.~groups admitting an infinite sequence of decompositions as considered in Proposition~\ref{prop:inacc}(b). \end{rem} Finally, Theorem \ref{thm: firstRes} yields the following characterisation. \begin{cor} For a compactly generated t.d.l.c.~group $G$, the following are equivalent: \begin{enumerate} \item[(a)] $G$ is $\CO$-bounded and $\ccd_\Q(G)\leq 1$; \item[(b)] $G$ is unimodular and $G\simeq \pi_1(\gog,\Lambda)$, for some finite graph $(\gog, \Lambda)$ of profinite groups; \item[(c)] $G$ is unimodular and some (and hence every) Cayley--Abels graph of $G$ is quasi-isometric to a tree; \item[(d)] $G$ has a finitely generated free subgroup which is cocompact and discrete. \end{enumerate} \end{cor} \begin{proof} The implication (a)$\Rightarrow$(b) is Proposition~\ref{prop:COunimod}, Theorem~\ref{thm: firstRes} and Fact~\ref{fact:one end}.
+The converse is Fact~\ref{fsct:vice} and Example~\ref{ex: prelThm}(a).
+Finally, \cite[Theorem~3.28]{km:rough} yields (b)$\Leftrightarrow$(c)$\Leftrightarrow$(d). \end{proof}